billionsjoel/todo-app/README.md

 # Todo List App

-> A project that shows my portfolio, technologies and links to the projects i have designed or worked on.
+> The app helps you to add todo items to your list, mark completed ones and also delete finished items.
+Its a handy tool for your day today activies.
+Check out the live demo.

 ![screenshot](./app-screenshot.png)

 ## Built With

-- HTML, CSS and Js.
+- HTML, CSS and Js (ES6).
 - No Frameworks
 - Webpack
 - Git, Github and VsCode.

-### Active Link
+### Live Demo
  - Click [here](https://billionsjoel.github.io/todo-app/) for the live site.

 ## Getting Started